BAllanach/softsusy/README.md

 ## Summary

 This program provides a SUSY spectrum in the NMSSM, or the MSSM including flavour violation and with or without R-parity consistent with input Standard Model fermion mass/mixings and electroweak/strong coupling data.
 The R-parity violating mode can calculate neutrino masses and mixings to 1 loop.
-SOFTSUSY can be used in conjunction with other programs for many different particle physics calculations: see a [SUSY tools review](https://arxiv.org/abs/0805.2088).
+SOFTSUSY can be used in conjunction with other programs for [many different particle physics calculations](https://arxiv.org/abs/0805.2088).
 SOFTSUSY now has a mode with 3 loop RGEs and some 2-loop threshold correction and 2-loop SUSY QCD corrections to gluino and squark pole masses.
 SOFTSUSY *now computes decay branching ratios for the MSSM and NMSSM*.
 It also ships with (and links to) Himalaya-1.0 for three-loop corrections to mh0.

 ## Quick Installation and Run Test